garychou/postindustrial/docs/year-5/README.md

 *Thanks to the [Orbital](http://orbital.nyc) members for the design feedback; and to all of our students for the lessons.*

-*For additional resources, syllabi, student reflections and more, visit the course archive: [postindustrialdesign.school](https://postindustrialdesign.school)*
+*For additional resources, syllabi, student reflections and more,  [visit the course archive](/entrepreneurial-design).*

 :::